mad-lab-fau/mad-gui/docs/customization.rst

 .. note::

-   This code snippet is to be inserted as part of you `CustomAlgorithm` as explained in :ref:`implement algorithm`.
+   This code snippet is to be inserted into your `CustomAlgorithm` as explained in :ref:`implement algorithm`.
+   The labels you want to create (in this case `Activity`) must have been passed to the `start_gui` method on startup.

 In the code snippet below, line 6 `sensor_plot.annotations["Activity"]` basically is a `pd.DataFrame`.
 However, you can see an additional `.data` in the code.
 This is due to internal data handling in the GUI.